AhmedYahyaE/plain-php-rest-api-with-authentication/README.md

 # Plain PHP REST/RESTful API with Token-based Authentication and Image Uploading
-A comprehensive Plain PHP & MySQL REST/RESTful API with Token-based Authentication and Image Uploading feature.
+A Comprehensive Plain PHP & MySQL REST/RESTful API with Token-based Authentication and Image Uploading feature.
 The API is built following the MVC (Model-View-Controller) Design Pattern, and is totally Object-oriented (OOP).

 The idea is an API for creating personal To-Do Lists (Tasks) and their associated Images.
+You can create a To-Do list and assign an image to every one of its tasks.

 This project script is written entirely in plain PHP (OOP) and aims to demonstrate the implementation of an API with a Token-based Authentication without relying on any external libraries or frameworks.